elkraneo/stepintovision.ai/README.md

 ```

 Use `--help` to list additional options including pagination controls and an
-alternative base URL for staging or archived copies.
-Pass extra arguments after
+alternative base URL for staged environments.
+Pass extra arguments after `--`
-`--` when using `npm run` so the CLI receives them:
+when using `npm run` so the CLI receives them:

 ```bash
 npm run ingest -- --base-url https://mirror.example.com